Best colocation providers of 2019

 Carbon-neutral colocation from the Isle of Man

-Netcetera is an experienced web host that has been providing data centre solutions for more than 20 years to businesses all around the world.
+Netcetera is an experienced web host that has been providing data center solutions for more than 20 years to businesses all around the world.

-As a surprise green bonus, a carbon offsetting scheme means Netcetera's data centre is 100% carbon-neutral.
+As a surprise green bonus, a carbon offsetting scheme means Netcetera's data center is 100% carbon-neutral.

 Colocation prices start at just £35 per month for a single server with 1U to 5U and 0.5 amp power.
 Connectivity is relatively basic – just 500GB per month on a 100Mbps port – but you do get 5 IP addresses, setup is free, and, in a very generous move, there's unlimited Remote Hands support.